 In order to achieve increasingly efficient and rapid performance, manufacturers must resort to new industrial design systems that guarantee implementation speed and system reliability.

 Using systems design methods that guarantee time saving and cost saving is one of the emerging needs within modern industrial markets.

 Among the different options available, virtual commissioning is starting to be one of the most versatile ways to obtain highly functional industrial plants.
 The system design on a digital platform can become a valid ally in the realization of complex industrial systems thanks to numerous advantages.

 The real potential of virtual commissioning lies in recreating a digital model (or digital twin) which, connected to the controller and sensors, allows the system to be digitally reproduced to bring out design errors and improvements to be implemented.

 problems and system bugs solved directly in the design phase

 parallel activities on the same project

 processes optimized for each contact person involved

-In an industrial reality where production is oriented to optimized performance and where it is necessary to manage a complex industrial structure, there is a need to have all the information available and accessible and resources necessary to make the product.
+In an industrial reality where production is oriented to optimized performance and where it is necessary to manage a complex industrial structure, there is a need to have all the information available and accessible, along with the necessary resources to make the product.